mattljones/e-Health/README.md

 ## Database
 Current status of Work:
+Done:
+- Set up the whole database
+- changed er diagramm

+Todo:
-Set up the whole database, need to put more thinking around the whole foreign keys relationship.
+- need to put more thinking around the whole foreign keys relationship.
+- dummy data especially for the availability

 ### Dummy data
 We are currently developing some dummy data.